shreyashkale9/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

-An game "Tic-Tac-Toe" created using Html, CSS & Javascript.
+An game "Tic-Tac-Toe" created using HTML, CSS & Javascript.